The state’s molluscan fauna was first catalogued by

 > Methods

 Recently the US Environmental Protection Agency has coordinated a joint effort involving the USGS, the US Forest Service, state natural resource agencies, and conservation groups aimed at producing a uniform system of ecoregions.
 This system features four tiers.
 At Level I, the entire state of South Carolina is classified as "Eastern Temperate Forest."
 The three Level II ecoregions recognized in South Carolina correspond to the the USFS ecoregions outlined in the introduction above.
-At Level III, the USEPA recognizes five ecoregions in this state: Blue Ridge, Piedmont, Southeastern Plains, Middle Atlantic Coastal Plain, and Southern Coastal Plain.
-This most recent, USEPA System of Ecoregions has been adopted for the present survey.
+At Level III, the federal system recognizes five ecoregions in this state: Blue Ridge, Piedmont, Southeastern Plains, Middle Atlantic Coastal Plain, and Southern Coastal Plain.

 of

-104 records dates from 1988, when I was awarded a small grant by the SC
+104 records dates from 1988, when RTD was awarded a small grant by the SC

 Heritage Trust to survey the state for Pleurocera (formerly

-combined with data from 447 sites visited by my colleague E. P. Keferl
+combined with data from 447 sites visited by E. P. Keferl

 and ultimately published in the proceedings of the Freshwater Mollusk